 - Used by all templates and services

-- Versioned independently
+- Versioned independently (pinned in ConnectSoft.BaseTemplate

-- No domain-specific logic
+Directory.Packages.props) - No domain-specific logic

-Layer 2: Base Service Template (MicroserviceTemplate.Base)¶
+Layer 2: Base Service Template (ConnectSoft.BaseTemplate)¶

-Purpose: One canonical repository containing the microservice "kernel" - all common structure and bootstrapping without domain-specific logic.
+Purpose: One canonical repository containing the microservice "kernel": shared model projects, host, bootstrapping, and infrastructure without product-domain logic.

 Responsibilities: